WRSomsky/WRSomsky.github.io/content/blog/0002/index.md

 are trying to alleviate one of the inherent dangers of `rm` that can best be summed up as follows:
 *In Unix(Linux), 'rm' is forever*.
-This addage ranks right up there with:
+This adage ranks right up there with:
 *Always assume the gun is loaded.*

 With `rm`, there is no "trash can"